jonesdevelopment/sonar/README.md

     <p>
       Sonar operates using a one main check for handling incoming bot traffic: Fallback
       <br>
-      Sonar's Fallback component is supposed to analyze a player's behaviour before joining the actual server therefore stopping malicious traffic from ever getting to the backend.
+      Sonar's Fallback component is supposed to analyze a player's behavior before joining the actual server therefore stopping malicious traffic from ever getting to the back-end.
     </p>
     <p>
       The second component is in-game player analysis such as checking if the player joined